When Breaking the Rules Is the Smart Thing to Do

 Our own rules can limit us.

-When American women relocate to wealthier cities, they adopt the fashion preferences to please the locals.
+When American women relocate to wealthier cities, they adopt new fashion preferences to please the locals.
 For example, the heel height of women’s shoes becomes higher.
 If a woman moves from a lower-status location to New York City, there is an 86 percent chance that she will ditch the flats for heels.

 Following rules is one thing.
-Sticking to the norms to be accepted by others, is a different matter.
+Sticking to the norms to be accepted by others is a different matter.

 “Only those who will risk going too far can possibly find out how far one can go.” —T. S. Eliot

-The more creative one is, the easier is to tell the story in a way that justifies breaking the rules.
+The more creative one is, the easier it is to tell the story in a way that justifies breaking the rules.

-There’s an emotional upside too—people who break the rules feel smarter than the rest.
+There’s an emotional upside, too—people who break the rules feel smarter than the rest.
 Maybe because they are not conforming.
-They are also liberated — getting rid of rules allows their brains to think freely and let their creatives juices flow without limitations.
+They are also liberated—getting rid of rules allows their brains to think freely and let their creatives juices flow without limitations.

 A simple method for breaking the rules

-“By all means break the rules, and break them beautifully, deliberately and well.” ―Robert Bringhurst
+“By all means, break the rules, and break them beautifully, deliberately, and well.” —Robert Bringhurst

 Pablo Picasso wasn’t just a talented artist; he was one of the most prolific that ever existed.
 Most people associate the Spanish painter with cubism—an art movement he created.
 However, Picasso mastered traditional drawing and painting before he explored modern styles.